evanvliet/vw/README.md

 configuration files.

 Many find it useful to synchronize configuration using source control.
-To this end, the  *vw* `INSTALL` has a `bare` option To set up a bare *git* repository on a host that provides ssh access to leaf machines that will share configuration.
+To this end, the `bare` option creates a *git* repository for sharing.
+Do this on a host that provides ssh access to leaf machines that will share configuration.
 Run:

 + `bash vw/INSTALL bare`